Cam Atkinson Game Preview: Flyers vs. Penguins

-Cam Atkinson will be on the ice when the Philadelphia Flyers and Pittsburgh Penguins play at 7:00 PM ET on Saturday, December 2, 2023.
-Looking to bet on Atkinson's props versus the Penguins?
-Scroll down for stats and information.
+Cam Atkinson will be on the ice when the Philadelphia Flyers and Pittsburgh Penguins face off on Monday at Wells Fargo Center, beginning at 7:00 PM ET.
+There are prop bets for Atkinson available, and here are some stats to help you with your wagers.

 Catch over 1,000 out of market NHL games, plus original programming, with ESPN+ or the Disney Bundle.